ismith1024/ismith1024.github.io/_posts/2019-01-12-Boston_AirBNB.md

 ---
 layout: post
-title: Entertainment Venues, and how they affect Your AirBNB
+title: Entertainment Venues: how they affect your AirBNB
 ---